FREE RESOURCES (Books, MP3s, Debates and Articles)

 The Order of Excommunication and Public Repentance adopted by the Church of Scotland in 1569

-Paleopresbyterianism Versus Neopresbyterianism by Michael Wagner
+Paleopresbyterianism Versus Neopresbyterianism by Dr. Michael Wagner

 The Unity of the Church by Thomas M'Crie